AzureIoTGBB/iot-academy/Month_2/Day_2/hands-on-lab1.md

-# Azure IoT Academy Month Two Day Two - Get started with a sample scenario in Azure Digital Twins Explorer
+# Azure IoT Academy Month Two, Day Two - Labe One: Get started with a sample scenario in Azure Digital Twins Explorer

 In this lab, you'll explore a prebuilt Azure Digital Twins graph using the [Azure Digital Twins Explorer](https://docs.microsoft.com/en-us/azure/digital-twins/how-to-use-azure-digital-twins-explorer).
 This tool allows you to visualize and interact with your Azure Digital Twins data within the Azure portal.